-ENG 201 English Literature I
+ENG 201 English Literature: From Foundations to the Renaissance

-This survey course explores the successive controlling concepts behind English literature from the Anglo-Saxon to the Neo-Classical periods.
+This survey course explores the successive controlling concepts behind English Literature from the Anglo-Saxon to the Neo-Classical periods.
 The course seeks to acquaint the student with the techniques and transformation of the literary genres as well as with the major authors and schools of writing.
-Required are the reading, analysis, and appreciation of representative literary masters who have influenced subsequent literature and thought.
+Required are the reading, analysis and appreciation of representative literary masters who have influenced subsequent literature and thought.
 Prerequisite: ENG 102 or permission of instructor.

-ENG 202 English Literature II
+ENG 202 English Literature: From Romanticism to the Present

-This survey course explores the predominant cultural concepts underlying the literature of the England from the Pre-Romantic period to the Post-Atomic.
+This survey course reviews the predominant cultural concepts underlying the literature of England from the pre-Romantic period to the post-Atomic.
 It will examine the techniques and transformations of the literary genres in each succeeding period as well as sample the writings of representative authors.
 Involves the reading, analysis, and appreciation of works which have shaped modern literature and thought.
 Prerequisite: ENG 102 or permission of instructor.